-- On Windows, installing Rudder requires the commercial version of CFEngine (named CFEngine Enterprise) - For IBM AIX, pre-built RPM packages are distributed by Normation only
+- On Windows, installing Rudder requires the DSC (Desired State Configuration) plugin and Powershell 4.0 or more - For IBM AIX, pre-built RPM packages are distributed by Normation only

 Hence, as a starting point, we suggest that you only use Linux machines.
 Once you are accustomed to Rudder, contact Normation to obtain a demo version for these platforms.